 If you want your pet to have a long, healthy life, routine veterinary care is essential.
 Your pet cannot tell you if he or she feels bad or has a health problem. and most species instinctively hide their symptoms because they do not want to appear injured or weak.
 That can cause a delay in the treatment of your pet.
 This delay can be expensive because additional treatment becomes necessary the longer treatment is postponed and create a life-threatening condition for your pet.

 Generally, all cats and dogs need to visit the veterinarian at least once annually.
-Below are some important examples of the routine care that your pet needs.
+Below are some important examples our animal hospital recommends for the routine care that your pet needs.

 Just like human children, kittens and puppies need a variety of shots to protect them from potentially fatal diseases.
 Vaccinations can start as early as six weeks, and then should be re-vaccinated every three to four weeks until they’re about 16 weeks old.
 They will also need their first rabies vaccination when they are three to four months old.
 Older pets that have received a rabies vaccine for two consecutive years may be eligible to receive a three-year vaccine.